 This priority is designed to foster “bench to bedside” research – turning basic discoveries in cellular and molecular biology into new regenerative and biological therapeutics to improve health.
 Examples of our success in this area include stem cell therapies for multiple sclerosis and cardiovascular disease and oncolytic virus therapies for cancer.

 This priority is designed to put knowledge to work – performing high quality clinical research that can inform health decisions and ensuring that results are optimally applied to improve health.
-OHRI has developed a Methods Centre to guide this kind of research, and we are known around the world for our expertise in knowledge translation, clinical decision rules and patient decision aids.
+OHRI has developed a Methods Centre to guide this kind of research, and we are known around the world for our expertise in knowledge translation/implementation research, clinical decision rules and patient decision aids.

 These Strategic Research Priorities are designed to cut across our existing Research Programs and foster collaboration and the translation of research findings into practical applications.
 They are also aligned with external funding opportunities and with areas of strength at our partner institutions.